Help Wanted!

 Unicon for Small Systems

-New platforms of particular interest are PDAs.
-David Price has performed a preliminary WinCE port including much of the 2D graphics facilities.
-It needs extensions in several areas, such as networking, and a strategy for adapting existing GUI windows to the small screen (scaling them, or adding automatic scrolling).
+New platforms of particular interest are smartphones and tablets.
+There was at one time a preliminary WinCE port including much of the 2D graphics facilities.
+It might or might not be of any use for a modern Windows phone port.
+It needs extensions in several areas, such as networking, and a strategy for adapting existing Unicon GUIs to the small screen (touch support, enhanced screen size portability). *Status: a current Java-based Unicon implementation project may be a starting point for a new effort here.

-It would be neat if Unicon handled common archive and compressed archive formats such as .zip as easily as it does other file types.
+Unicon should handle common archive and compressed archive formats such as .zip as easily as it does other file types.
+Skills needed: C intermediate.

 Storing Structures to Disk

-It would be interesting to add I/O modes in which arbitrary structure values (tables, objects, etc) could be written to and read from disk, making something like encode()/decode() a built-in.
+It would be useful to add I/O modes in which arbitrary structure values (tables, objects, etc) could be written to and read from disk, making something like encode()/decode() a built-in.
+Skills needed: C intermediate.

 Graphics

-The rise of dual-core CPU's makes it inevitable that Unicon should be extended to support parallel computation.
-The interesting questions are whether it should support implicit or explicit parallelism or both.
+The rise of multi-core CPU's made it inevitable that Unicon should be extended to support parallel computation, so it was.
+The interesting questions now are whether it can be extended to support implicit parallelism.
+Skills needed: C expert

 Persistent Structure Types